KishorMesh/Generic-Batch-Processor/README.md

 ### Questions about Samples?

-Please [create a Github issue](https://github.com/vtthombre/Generic-Batch-Processor-using-Akka.NET/issues) for any questions you might have.
+Please [create a Github issue]https://github.com/ERS-HCL/Generic-Batch-Processor.git/issues) for any questions you might have.

 ### Code License
+MIT

-## About Author
+## Author
+Vijay Thombre